koot-labs/telegram-bot-dialogs/README.md

 The goal of the fork is to maintain the package compatible with the latest [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk), PHP 8+ and Laravel features, focus on stability, better DX and readability.

+## Scope of the package

+Any bot app basically listens to Updates from Telegram API (using your webhook endpoint or by pulling these updates on any trigger, e.g. cron) and sends messages back.

+This package helps to implement a dialog mode for your bot:
+For a given Update, check whether the Update belongs to an already activated Dialog and if there is, run the next step of the Dialog.

+This package doesn't solve the problem to activate Dialogs for a given Update—you need to implement this logic in your app.
+Different apps may have different strategies to activate Dialogs (e.g. by commands, by message content, by user_id, etc.).
+The package provides an API to activate Dialogs and run the next step for the active Dialog.

 ## Installation